After Outcry, Crowdfunding Site Patreon Backs Off Plan To Raise Fees

 The popular crowdfunding service Patreon has backed off plans to change its payment structure, after widespread, vocal and passionate opposition from creators and their fans.

-Last week, the site announced they would attach a surcharge to every individual donation pledge — a change that would negatively impact anyone trying to send small quantities of money to multiple artists they support.
+Last week, the site announced it would attach a surcharge to every individual donation pledge — a change that would negatively impact anyone trying to send small quantities of money to multiple artists they support.
 Many users immediately pulled their support from the platform.

 On Wednesday, the site reversed course, apologized to members who have already lost money, and issued a mea culpa.